tom0827/elective-finder/README.md

 ## Contributing

-We welcome contributions to Elective Finder!
-If you would like to contribute, please follow these steps:

 1. Follow the [Dev Setup](#dev-setup):
 Set up your local development environment by following the instructions in the Dev Setup section.
-2. Checkout to develop
+2. Checkout to the develop branch
 ```git checkout develop```
 3. Create a new branch
 ```git checkout -b <branch-name>```